Print

 Don’t want to use cream cheese?
 You can replace it with additional butter.

-This lemon filling, in my opinion, is well balanced between sour and sweet.
-If you want your lemon filling to bend more to the side of sour, you can reduce the amount of sugar in the lemon filling to ¾ cup sugar, which will make the amount of lemon juice and added sugar equal.
+This lemon filling is well balanced between sour and sweet.
+If you want it to be more sour, you can reduce the sugar to ¾ cup, which will make the amount of lemon juice and sugar equal.